silverstripe-archive/deploynaut/docs/en/rest-api.md

 ## Response types

+By default the response is formated as JSON.

+### JSON

-By appending .json to the API you will recieve a JSON formatted body.
+By appending .json to the URL or setting the Accept header to text/json

-Without an extension you will recieve a simple text mimetype
+### Plain text

+By appending .txt to the URL or setting the Accept header to text/plain

 ## Authentication